-1. Training for the Inspection.
+- 1. Training for the Inspection.
 Once the Joint IG inspection team completes and issues the Detailed Inspection Plan, the team can focus its efforts on training for, and preparing to conduct, the inspection.
-The team must perform a series of tasks and generate certain key products as follows:

-b.
-Develop specific duties and responsibilities for the temporarily assistant IG (TAIG) personnel.

-c.
-Develop information-gathering tools such as interview questions, sensingsession questions, and direct-observation spot-report formats.
+The team must perform a series of tasks and generate certain key products as follows: - a.
+Conduct additional training on the inspection topic as required. - b.
+Develop specific duties and responsibilities for the temporarily assistant IG (TAIG) personnel. - c.
+Develop information-gathering tools such as interview questions, sensingsession questions, and direct-observation spot-report formats. - d.

-- d.
 Develop standard in-briefing and out-briefing formats. - e.
 Conduct equipment inventories and rehearsals. - f.
 Rehearse interviews and sensing sessions if feasible.